scalding-io/ScaldingUnit/README.md

 At the moment we are covering only the Fields-based API since is the one used in most of the project we are working on.
 We are planning to start providing a similar infrastructure for the type-safe API too.
+We are also planning to add support for job acceptance validation comparing sample data process against an external executable specification (such as a R program)

 ## License